 Round Games come in six different varieties: Race, Hunt, Survival, Logic, Team, and Final.
 Often, the team and final games would also fit into another category, but due to ‘team’ or ‘final’ being their most standout quality, they are not organized this way.

-Here is all 29 Round Games currently featured in Fall Guys: Ultimate Knockout.
+Here are all 66 Round Games currently featured in Fall Guys: Ultimate Knockout.

-Race games are the most common type of game, and the only type that shows up until the final round in Gauntlet Showdown.
+Race games are the most common type of game and the only type that shows up until the final round in Gauntlet Showdown.
 Many race maps have variants called Gauntlet Remixes, in which select obstacles in the map have been changed.
-To qualify for a race, you must make it to the finish line within a certain set number of players allowed to qualify that round.
+To qualify for a race, most of the time, you must make it to the finish line within a certain set number of players allowed to qualify that round.

 - Dizzy Heights: Race through an obstacle course of spinning discs, rolling balls, and large falls.
 Watch out for the ending; you have a big jump to make to get to the end safely.